Thaagurda language

-Thaagurda (sometimes written Daguda) is an Australian Aboriginal language in the Mid West region of Western Australia.
+Thaagurda (sometimes written Daguda, also called Nugan) is an Australian Aboriginal language in the Mid West region of Western Australia.

 It is a member of the Kartu subgroup of the Pama–Nyungan family.
-According to Marmion (1996) the language has no speakers or individuals who identify with this group as their ethnicity, and there were only a few elderly people who recalled the name and some sentences from the language.
+According to Marmion (1996), the language has no speakers or individuals who identify with this group as their ethnicity, and there were only a few elderly people who recalled the name and some sentences from the language.
 This information was however sufficient to indicate that Thaagurda was likely a distinct language from its neighbours Nhanda, Malgana and Wajarri.